pixelbar/pixelbar.github.io/contact.md

 IRC: #pixelbar at smurfnet.ch<br />
 Email: <a href="mailto:bestuur@pixelbar.nl">bestuur@pixelbar.nl.</a>

-Mailing List : Pixelbar has a mailinglist for general communication.
+Mailing List: Pixelbar has a mailinglist for general communication.
 You can subscribe yourself <a href="https://www.pixelbar.nl/joinlist/">here</a>

 ### Location

-Our Address is:
+Our Address is:<br />
 Vierhavensstraat 56<br />
 3029 BG Rotterdam